 Lentil and Spinach Soup Ingredients

-- Low sodium vegetable broth
+- Spices and low sodium vegetable broth

 FAQ About Lentils

+- Are lentils same as beans?
 Lentils are legumes just like beans but are relatively quick and easy to prepare.
 That’s why you rarely see canned lentils in stores.

 How to Make Lentil Spinach Soup